-- Planting and seeding plans, including a schedule specifying plant numbers, sizes, densities and species in Latin names - Coordination of planting plans with ecological enhancement measures - Written specifications (NBS compliant) including ground preparation, cultivation and other operations associated with plant and grass establishment - Tree pit and staking/underground guying details, including details for sloping ground and position of root barriers if required - Details of minor artefacts and structures - such as bin stores, cycle stores, street furniture, play equipment and signage - including location, size, colour and specification - Details of existing and proposed levels for all external earthworks associated with the landscape proposals - such as SuDS, play areas, retaining walls, banking etc - including cross sections where necessary - Details of all external lighting
+- Planting and seeding plans, including a schedule specifying plant numbers, sizes, densities and species in Latin names.
+The planting plans shall also include additional tree planting along Furners Lane to mitigate views and adverse effects on the rural qualities of the areas.
+In addition, plans must address recommendations at point 5 of landscape comments dated 20/02/2025 - Coordination of planting plans with ecological enhancement measures - Written specifications (NBS compliant) including ground preparation, cultivation and other operations associated with plant and grass establishment - Tree pit and staking/underground guying details, including details for sloping ground and position of root barriers if required - Details of all hard surfacing materials and finishes, including layout, colour, size, texture, coursing and levels - Details of minor artefacts and structures - such as bin stores, cycle stores, street furniture, play equipment and signage - including location, size, colour and specification - Details of existing and proposed levels for all external earthworks associated with the landscape proposals - such as SuDS, play areas, retaining walls, banking etc - including cross sections where necessary - Details of all external lighting